fbpx

 Because I read a bunch of reviews, I knew that the bus ride back would be entertaining.
 However, my husband and I were cracking up the whole ride home.

 Basically, our driver led the bus in non-stop sing-a-longs the entire time.
 We were like a karaoke bus.
 And I’m not a karaoke person.
-However, it felt more like karaoke at 2 am when everyone had too much to drink and sing in any key they want.
+However, it felt more like karaoke at 2 am when everyone had too much to drink and sing in any key they wanted.
 I loved it!

 Things to Know Before You Go to the Tamaki Maori Village